saloneeshah/Final-Project/README.md

 •	Striker has 9 kicking directions and Goalie has 9 saving directions

-•	Striker’s kicking direction will not be changed based on Goalie behavior(In Scenario 2&3, If Goalie found a team’s or a player’s frequent direction, and always save the ball in that direction, striker’s kick will not be affected or changed)
+•	Striker’s kicking direction will not be changed based on Goalie's behavior(In Scenario 2&3, If Goalie found a team’s or a player’s frequent direction, and always save the ball in that direction, striker’s kick will not be affected or changed)

 ## Simulation's variables of uncertainty
 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?